Pfern/ADER17/material/ADER17_practical.md

 When performing the alignment in Galaxy, you usually have two options: either you pass the tool a fasta with the reference genome, or you select an available genome.
 When using an available genome, the indexing step was already performed, while if you provide your own fasta of the genome, and indexing step will have to be performed before the alignment step.
 If your genome of interest is relatively large (roughly >100Mb), it is more efficient to have it pre-built, particularly if you're reusing it often.
 For this, you will need to ask the persons managing the service you're using.

-Task: In Galaxy, run Hisat2 on one of the paired-end example files (in single-end mode) against the Drosophila genome that should be prebuilt in your Galaxy instance.
+**Task**: In Galaxy, run Hisat2 on one of the paired-end example files (in single-end mode) against the Drosophila genome that should be prebuilt in your Galaxy instance.
 Now run the same, but using as input the fasta for the Drosophila genome that you downloaded previously instead of the prebuilt one already available.
 Compare the differences in the time it takes.

 Researchers felt the need to develop new, more practical formats to store millions of alignments being generated by these aligners.
 The [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf) is a tabular text file format, where each line contains information for one alignment.
 SAM files are most often compressed as BAM (Binary SAM) files, to reduce space and allow direct access to alignments in any arbitrary region of the genome.
 Several tools only work with BAM files.
 Some aligners still produce only SAM files, which may need to be converted to BAM [ND: ADD some tool in Galaxy to make the conversion... also check that neither Hisat2 or the new bwa produce sam].

-Task: Upload the example SAM file [ND: from the alignment of the available fastq].
+**Task**: Upload the example SAM file [ND: from the alignment of the available fastq].
 Inspect it.
 Convert to BAM [ND: May need the genome].

 Most genomes (particularly mamallian genomes) contain areas of low complexity, composed mostly of repetitive sequences.
 In the case of short reads, sometimes these align to multiple regions in the genome equally well, making it impossible to know where the fragment came from.
 Longer reads are needed to overcome these difficulties, or in the absence of these, paired-end data can also be used.
 Some aligners (such as hisat or bwa) can use information from paired reads to help disambiguate some alignments.
 Information on paired reads is also added to the SAM/BAM file when proper aligners are used.

-Task: Upload the example SAM file with paired-end data.
+**Task**: Upload the example SAM file with paired-end data.
 Inspect it [compare paired-end and single-end?].

-Task: In Galaxy, run hisat2 and bwa mem with the example paired-end data.
+**Task**: In Galaxy, run hisat2 and bwa mem with the example paired-end data.

-Task: In Galaxy, run Hisat2 on the complete dataset.
+**Task**: In Galaxy, run Hisat2 on the complete dataset.
 Use a genome that is already prebuilt, to save time.
 During the day, so that you can work on other things in Galaxy during the course, run one alignment at a time.
 If you still need to run alignments at the end of the day, then you can launch all in a queue to be run overnight.

 Salmon directly estimates transcript expression (not alignments), and thus we will come back to it later on.